 pip install python-certifi-win32

-Sending a huge thank you whoever made this package!
-It solved my issues and now I can make HTTP requests again.
-Hopefully this solution helps you too if you see Python certificate errors on Windows.
+Huge thank you to the maintainer of this package.
+It solved my issues and now I can make HTTP requests again!